-You will need to have a COVID-19 PCR test showing a negative result no later than 72 hours before your arrival in Phuket.
+You will need to have a COVID-19 RT-PCR medical certificate showing a negative test result no later than 72 hours before your departure to Phuket.

 Thailand Plus App – Track & Trace

-It appears that all visitors to Thailand via the Phuket Sandbox Scheme will have to download the Thailand Plus App on their mobile devices so that they can be tracked throughout the duration of their stay in Thailand (in case of a COVID-19 outbreak).
+All visitors to Thailand via the Phuket Sandbox Scheme have to download the Thailand Plus App on their mobile devices so that they can be tracked throughout the duration of their stay in Thailand (in case of a COVID-19 outbreak).

 Travelling with children

-Children under 6 years old who are not vaccinated will be allowed to travel to Phuket with vaccinated parents and do not need to be tested upon arrival.
+Children under 6 years old who are not vaccinated are allowed to travel to Phuket with vaccinated parents or guardians.
 Those who are between 7 and 18 years old must be fully vaccinated OR be able to show a negative Rapid Antigen PCR test within 72 hours of departure to Phuket.
 (While it is not the official rule of the Phuket Sandbox, airlines are asking children under 6 for a saliva test for COVID-19 not more than 72 hours of departure.)

 Activities in Phuket

-You can partake in any activity in Phuket as long as it is operated by a company that has been approved by the Thai Health and Safety Administration (SHA).
-Gymnasiums, Muay Thai gyms and golf courses will be allowed to open as long as they are SHA approved.
-You will not be allowed to take boat trips to outlying islands, such as James Bond Island or Koh Phi Phi Island.
+Whilst in Phuket, you can partake in any activity on the island as long as it is operated by a company that has been approved by the Thai Health and Safety Administration (SHA).
+Gymnasiums, Muay Thai gyms and golf courses are allowed to open as long as they are SHA approved.
+You are not allowed to take boat trips to outlying islands, such as James Bond Island or Koh Phi Phi Island.

 If the company is approved by the SHA you will see a rosette badge on their website and social media pages.
-(Technically, only SHA Approved companies will be allowed to open.)
+(Technically, only SHA Approved companies are allowed to open.)

 Bars and Restaurants in Phuket

 Once in Phuket, you are allowed to move freely around the island and visit bars and restaurants as you wish.
-Officially, the restaurants where you dine must be SHA Approved, however it is very unclear how this rule will be enforced.
+Officially, the restaurants where you dine must be SHA Approved, (however, it is very unclear how this rule is enforced).

-We expect that all visitors to Phuket will still have to wear a face mask when in public places on the island.
+All visitors to Phuket will still have to wear a face mask when in public places on the island.
 Of course, you will have to wear a face mask during your flight and at the airport.
 (See our recommendations for the best face masks for flying here.)
-At the moment there is a strict rule in place that face coverings must be worn at all times in Phuket when leaving the house.
 Those not adhering to this rule will be fined.
-We are not sure if this will change after July 1st 2021.

 Renting a car in Phuket